Table of Contents

 - Storytelling with Data: A Data Visualization Guide for Business Professionals by Cole Nussbaumer Knaflic

-It has been said that a data scientist is someone who is better at statistics than any software engineer, and better at software engineering than any statistician.
+It's been said that a data scientist is someone who is better at statistics than any software engineer, and better at software engineering than any statistician.
 This saying is actually not very far from the truth, in my opinion.
 However, I would add that a data scientist should also be able to make their results and findings accessible to non-technical audiences, so that business stakeholders can rally around the findings and data products put forth, and see to it that they are used effectively for the benefit of the organization.

 In short, data scientists are interpreters of unstructured data.
 A data scientist is typically able to fetch data from public APIs, integrate heterogeneous data from multiple sources, clean it, and extrapolate from it to fill in missing values.
 Afterwards, they are able to formulate hypotheses and test them through the use of math, statistics, visualization and predictive modeling.
 Once they see results, data scientists then communicate them to stakeholders, working with them to translate these results into business action items.